Alternative Choices for You

-During the last six months, VPN Unlimited apears to have been suffering from some issues.
+During the last six months, VPN Unlimited appears to have been suffering from some issues.
 However, while there are faster VPNs on the market (and some that are a little cheaper, too) this isn’t a badly performing VPN.
 Average download speeds of 22.5 Mbits per second mean it should be good enough for streaming in HD.
 On the other hand, the VPN appears to have been averaging closer to 15 Mbps since April.

 To be fair, we do not get many complaints about this VPN having speed problems, which means that the VPN should perform Okay for most people’s needs.
 However, if you have particularly data-intensive requirements, you may want to test it using the 7-day money-back guarantee (to make sure you don't experience any performance issues due to speeds).

 IP, DNS, and WebRTC Leaks

 However, when we tested on an IPv6 connection, we detected WebRTC leaks on Windows and Mac.
 Thus, in order to make this VPN secure on IPV6 connections, you will need to either disable IPv6 altogether or disable WebRTC (either in the browser itself or by using the Easy WebRTC Block extension for Chrome or Firefox).

 Even more concerning, when we tested the Mac client with an IPv6 connection we got straight IPv6 IP leaks in addition to the WebRTC leaks.
 This is a very problematic leak, and, as a result, you will need to completely disable IPV6 on Mac to use this VPN securely.
 Failure to do so will mean you are leaking your IP address to the websites and service you use.
 As a result, it is much harder to recommend this VPN to Mac users.